2024 Solar Incentives Guide for Cambridge, MD - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to the total cost of solar panel installation, including the panels themselves as well as labor, equipment and accessories.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as accessories, equipment and labor.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum amount you can claim.

-Your local Cambridge solar panel installer can provide more information about the ITC and how it applies to your situation.
+Your local Cambridge solar panel installation expert can give you more information about the ITC and how it might apply to your situation.

 State & Local Solar Incentives